-The new method of applying chronic standards provides an important update to our assessment methodology by estimating the duration of each chronic event, i.e., the period in which the chronic quotient is greater than one.
-The old method is inadequate for estimating chronic exceedances because it cannot determine if an exceedance occurred over the relevant period (four days).
-Furthermore, our new method represents a proactive step to protect the waters of Illinois consistent with the Illinois Pollution Control Board's recognition of a change (to a four-day averaging period) needed in the General Use standards.
-Analogous change is needed for chronic standards of the Lake Michigan basin.
+The new method of applying chronic standards provides an important update to the assessment methodology by estimating the duration of each chronic event, i.e., the period in which the chronic quotient is greater than one.
+The old method was inadequate for estimating chronic exceedances because it cannot determine if an exceedance occurred over the relevant period (four days).
+Furthermore, the new method represents a proactive step to protect the waters of Illinois consistent with the Illinois Pollution Control Board's recognition of a change (to a four-day averaging period) needed in the General Use standards.

-Below, we compare the new method to the old method.
-In the following examples, we use zinc concentrations collected at a site of the Ambient Water Quality Monitoring Network over a three-year period.
-For the 2020/2022 assessment cycle, we use the new method to apply chronic standards when assessing attainment of aquatic-life uses in Illinois waters.
+Below, the new method is compared to the old method.
+In the following examples, zinc concentrations collected at an Ambient Water Quality Monitoring Network site over a three-year period are used.
+For the 2024 assessment cycle, the new method was used to apply chronic standards for assessing attainment of aquatic life use in Illinois waters.